 In the end, it all depends on your goals, and whether you accomplish them or not.
 Does it make you personally happy with the way you live?
 The only person you need to be remarkable too is yourself in the end.
 Are you giving out the best of what you’ve got?
 Or are you scoundreling yet another day of life?

 In the heart of the personal efficiency, there is a balance between time invested in obtaining goals and time invested into learning new skills.
 But as personal efficiency can be dissected, the same way we know that Personal Productivity is a part of a greater whole, part of life.
 Sometimes it is the smart thing to move Beyond Our To Do lists and figure out that there is also a living component too.
 Our productivity is measured by completing goals, but our happiness doesn’t equate to productivity.
 It’s only part of the bigger equation revolving around life.

 We produce for “others” so that we could enjoy life for ourselves.
 And that is perfectly fine.
 We create value for others for the selfish purpose of obtaining the value for ourselves.
 No happiness is found in handouts, no happiness can be found in dependency.
 You are a human being, and by your DNA alone, you have the capacity to be amazing, to create great things, to aspire to induce change into the lives of your closest ones, and global population alike.
 You have the potential to rule your own destiny and not depend on someone else to sustain your life.
 And you do that by providing value, and securing the fruits of your labor.

 Remember that personal productivity is something we improve for us, to better our lives, not to be completely consumed by it.

 If you’re not living you’re hurting your productivity

 Productivity is a Yang, to living’s Yin.
 They are both important.
-Focus for the most of us, is to work less, not more.
+The focus for the most of us is to work less, not more.
 Make more with less.